-'Certainly, my dear, nobody said there were; but as to not meeting with many people in this neighbourhood, I believe there are few neighbourhoods larger.
-I know we dine with four-and-twenty families.'
+"Certainly, my dear, nobody said there were; but as to not meeting with many people in this neighbourhood, I believe there are few neighbourhoods larger.
+I know we dine with four-and-twenty families."
 Nothing but concern for Elizabeth could enable Bingley to keep his countenance.
-His sister was less delicate, and directed her eyes towards Mr. Darcy with a very expressive smile.
-Elizabeth, for the sake of saying something that might turn her mother's thoughts, now asked her if Charlotte Lucas had been at Longbourn since her coming away.
+His sister was less delicate, and directed her eye towards Mr. Darcy with a very expressive smile.
+Elizabeth, for the sake of saving something that might turn her mother's thoughts, now asked her if

-'Yes, she called yesterday with her father.
-What an agreeable man Sir William is, Mr. Bingley, is not he?
-So much the man of fashion!
-So genteel and easy!
-He had always something to say to everybody.
-That is my idea of good breeding; and those persons who fancy themselves very important, and never open their mouths, quite mistake the matter.'
+Charlotte Lucas had been at Longbourn since her coming away.
+"Yes, she called yesterday with her father.
+What an agreeable man Sir William is, Mr. Bingley-is not he? so much the man of fashion! so genteel and so easy!
+He has always something to say to everybody.
+That is my idea of good breeding; and those persons who fancy themselves very important and never open their mouths quite mistake the matter."

-'Did Charlotte dine with you?'
+"Did Charlotte dine with you?"

-'No, she would go home.
+"No, she would go home.
 I fancy she was wanted about the mincepies.
-For my part, Mr. Bingley, I always keep servants that can do their own work; my daughters are brought up very differently.
+For my part, Mr. Bingley, I always keep servants that can do their own work; my daughters are brought up differently.
+But everybody is to judge for themselves, and the Lucases are a very good sort of girls, I pies.
+For my part, Mr. Bingley, I always keep servants that can do their own work; my daughters are brought up differently.
 But everybody is to judge for themselves, and the Lucases are a very good sort of girls, I assure you.
 It is a pity they are not handsome!
-Not that I think Charlotte so very plain-but then she is our particular friend.'
+Not that I think Charlotte so very plain; but then she is our particular friend."

-'She seems a very pleasant young woman.'
+"She seems a very pleasant young woman," said Bingley.

-'Oh! dear, yes; but you must own she is very plain.
+"Oh dear, yes; but you must own she is very plain.
 Lady Lucas herself has often said so, and envied me Jane's beauty.
-I do not like to boast of my own child, but to be sure, Jane-one does not often see anybody better looking.
+I do not like to boast of my own child; but to be sure, Jane-one does not often see anybody better looking.
 It is what everybody says.
 I do not trust my own partiality.
-When she was only fifteen, there was a man at my brother Gardiner's in town so much in love with her that my sisterin-law was sure he would make her an offer before we came away.
+When she was only fifteen there was a gentleman at my brother Gardiner's in town so much in love with her, that my sister-in-law was sure he would make her an offer before we came away.
 But, however, he did not.
 Perhaps he thought her too young.
-However, he wrote some verses on her, and very pretty they were.'
+However, he wrote some verses on her, and very pretty they were."

-'And so ended his affection,' said Elizabeth impatiently.
-'There has been many a one, I fancy, overcome in the same way.
-I wonder who first discovered the efficacy of poetry in driving away love!'
+"And so ended his affection," said Elizabeth, impatiently.
+"There has been many a one, I fancy, overcome in the same way.
+I wonder who first discovered the efficacy of poetry in driving away love!"

-'I have been used to consider poetry as the food of love,' said Darcy.
+"I have been used to consider poetry as the food of love," said Darcy.

-'Of a fine, stout, healthy love it may.
+"Of a fine, stout, healthy love it may.
 Everything nourishes what is strong already.
-But if it be only a slight, thin sort of inclination, I am convinced that one good sonnet will starve it entirely away.'
+But if it be only a slight, thin sort of inclination, I am convinced that one good sonnet will starve it entirely away."